Wide Plank Flooring: Your Complete Cost Breakdown

 This layered construction also makes engineered planks more stable and less prone to expanding or contracting with changes in humidity.
 That means you can often install it in places where solid hardwood isn't recommended, like over concrete slabs or in basements.
 With a wide range of price points available, you can find an engineered hardwood flooring option that fits your style and budget.

-Look for Sales and Bulk Discounts
+Option 3: Shop for Sales and Discounts

 One of the simplest ways to save money is to be a smart shopper.
 Keep an eye out for seasonal sales, holiday promotions, and clearance events from flooring suppliers.
 Planning your project around these sales can lead to significant savings.
 Don’t be afraid to ask suppliers if they have any overstock inventory they’re willing to sell at a discount.